Karakoram Highway – A Thoroughfare

 The sun rays were reflecting bright on the hilly terrain being at an angle that is formed in the preceding moments of a sunset as I got exposed to the valley of Pattan, the culminating point of the day’s leg.
 There was this twinkle on the hills of Pattan that drew my attention and as I stood facing the valley enjoying the first glance, I discovered that it was more than a twinkle in the eye, it in fact was a smile worn on the face in that stretch of hills.
 Pattan was my host-valley with arms held open in an embracing attire for the traveller who had discovered her after wilfully losing himself to those majestic mountains of Kohistan.
 At that particular instance, as I revisit the feeling now, dear reader, if you come out to ask me whether I was tired or fatigued, I shall flatly deny that.
 I stood there fresh, with all the energy bustling up within me in entirety.
 Before that particular moment in time I merely had read the phrase ‘land of hospitality’, but on that outstretched dusk I actually saw one!

-Ladies and Gentleman! on that cold mid-summer night, Pattan looked me after and looked after well.
+Ladies and Gentleman! on that cold mid-summer night, Pattan looked me after very well.
 Of the many colors being carried in my heart there is one distinct ribbon attached to Pattan and I can vividly pick that even today, now that half a decade has passed since that night in the ever hospitable valley…